andreas0x41/coding-tutorial-obsidian/content/Python/1 General/2 Output.md

 ## Printing Multiple Datatypes

-You can also print any other values of any [[5 Datatypes|datatype]] using this function.
+You can also print any other values of any [[5 Datatype|datatype]] using this function.

 ```python
 print(12)               # -> 12